staggeredsix/dgx-spark-playbooks/nvidia/multi-agent-chatbot/assets/README.md

 > **FLUX image generation model**: If you opt in to the FLUX image pipeline, run `scripts/download_flux.sh` from this directory.
 By default it writes the weights to `assets/flux-schnell` (or a custom path you pass as the first argument) and will skip downloading if the model is already present.

 #### 4. Start the docker containers for the application
-This step starts the Ollama runtime, Qdrant, the backend API server, and the frontend UI.
+This step starts the Ollama runtime, Neo4j, the backend API server, and the frontend UI.
 This step can take 10 to 20 minutes depending on network speed.
 ```bash
 docker compose up -d --build
 ```